RWTH-EBC/districtgenerator/README.md

 fixed, internal randomness (especially from the richardsonpy occupancy model) leads to small variations in each run.
 By executing the same setup several times and calculating the mean values, we derived stable expected values that represent typical outcomes under stochastic conditions.
-For electricity demand, we used values from an external source: the Stromspiegel (https://www.stromspiegel.de/stromverbrauch-versteh).
+For electricity demand, we used values from an external source: the [Stromspiegel](https://www.stromspiegel.de/stromverbrauch-versteh).
 These statistical values reflect typical annual electricity consumption in German households and serve as benchmarks for our tests.